Blackford Community Fund

 Purpose of this fund

-The purpose of the Fund is to support community groups and charities working in the Blackford Community Council area.
+The Fund's purpose is to support community groups and charities working in the Blackford Community Council area.
 By providing grants to such groups, it aims to:

 - Promote community spirit and bring people together.

-- Enhance quality of life and promote people’s well-being.
+- Enhance the quality of life and promote people’s well-being.

 - Foster a vibrant, sustainable community.